29 Nov Hogmanay in Edinburgh

 Prior to 1996 if you came to Edinburgh to have a good time you may have been sadly disappointed.

-Apart from a gathering of younger folk at the Tron on the Royal Mile to listen to the Tron Clock strike midnight there wasn’t much happening in town.
+Apart from a gathering of younger folk at the Tron.
+Which is on the Royal Mile to listen to the Tron Clock strike midnight.
+There wasn’t much happening in town.
 In fact, many bars closed early to allow staff to get home to see in the New year with their families.

 That is the real tradition in Scotland being with family and friends.